purplesyringa/h/HACKING.md

 - We enable many [Clippy](https://github.com/rust-lang/rust-clippy) diagnostics, perhaps more than necessary sometimes.
 Feel free to `#[allow]` diagnostics that get in the way.
 Prefer doing that as locally as possible, unless that's too intrusive.

 - We support `#![no_std]` and no-alloc environments.
 Try to get this separation straight: if a certain type is available in both `std` and `core`, import it from `core`.
 Clippy will help you here.
 Hiding methods that require std/alloc behind `#[cfg(feature = "std/alloc")]` is perfectly fine, but if a method can reasonably be implemented without std/alloc, prefer doing that.
 (Macros always require std/alloc, so following this rule in `h-macros` is not critical.)

-- We enforce documentation, including on private and hidden items.
-Generate docs with `./doc.sh` to find your way around the code.

 ### Crate separation